oldteng/mybioinfo/README.md

-#mybioinfo
+mybioinfo

-This is a package containing useful python functions for processing bioinformatics data
+This is a package containing useful python functions for processing bioinformatics data in my daily work